juji-io/docs/docs/faq.md

 <a name="!followup"></a>
 ### What is a follow-up request?

 : A follow-up request is where a chatbot asks a question to deepen a conversation based on a user's answer to the previous question (i.e., parent question).
 For example, a follow-up question may be used to probe further (e.g., `What features do you dislike most?`) if a user's answer to the previous question (e.g., `How do you like the lipstick so far`) contains negative or positive sentiment (see how to easily [detect user sentiment](../juji-studio/design#sentiment-detection) in a chat).
-Unlike a reguar question, a follow-up question is often conditioned up user responses to a previous question.
+Unlike a reguar question, a follow-up question is often conditioned upon user responses to a previous question.

 <a name="!followup-vs-reg"></a>
-### What are the differences between a follow-up request or a request I added using the round green `+` button)?
+### What are the differences between a follow-up request or a request I added using the round green `+` button?
 ### When should I add a follow-up request?
 ### Should I add a follow-up or a regular request?